MyNextID/git-id/README.md

    - Report errors, ambiguities, or security concerns via GitHub Issues.

 3. **Submit Pull Requests:**
+   - Before you start working on a pull request, make sure that the capability or improvement has been agreed upon in the GitHub issue.
    - Fork the repository, create a new branch, make clean commits, and open a pull request with a clear description.
+   - A single pull request MUST resolve a single open issue.

 4. **Follow Project Principles:**
    - **Simplicity First:** Keep implementations minimal and understandable.